jasp-stats/jasp-desktop/Resources/Help/analyses/anova.md

 - &eta;<sup>2</sup> : Estimated effect size eta-squared.
 - &eta;<sup>2</sup><sub>p</sub> : Estimated effect size partial eta-squared.
 - &omega;<sup>2</sup> : Estimated effect size omega-squared.

+#### Descriptives
+Descriptives - dependent variable:
+- Independent variables: The levels of the independent variable(s) included in the analysis.
+If more than 1, the descriptives will be displayed for each combination of levels of the independent variables.
+- Mean: The mean per level or, if more than 1 independent variable, the mean per combination of levels.
+- SD: The standard deviation.
+- N: The sample size.

 #### Assumptions Checks
 Test for Equality of Variances (Levene's):